Channel Tunnel: Economic performance

 Under the terms of the Concession, Eurotunnel was obliged to investigate a cross-Channel road tunnel.
 In December 1999 road and rail tunnel proposals were presented to the British and French governments, but it was stressed that there was not enough demand for a second tunnel.
-A three-way treaty between the United Kingdom, France and Belgium governs border controls, with the establishment of control zones wherein the officers of the other nation may exercise limited customs and law enforcement powers.
-For most purposes these are at either end of the tunnel, with the French border controls on the UK side of the tunnel and vice versa.
+A three-way treaty between the United Kingdom, France and Belgium governs border controls, with the establishment of 'control zones' within which the officers of the other nation may exercise limited customs and law enforcement powers.
+For most purposes, these are at either end of the tunnel, with the French border controls on the UK side of the tunnel and vice versa.
 For some city-to-city trains, the train is a control zone.
 A binational emergency plan coordinates UK and French emergency activities.

-In 1999 Eurostar posted its first net profit, having made a loss of £925m in 1995.
-In 2005 Eurotunnel was described as being in a serious situation.
+In 1999, Eurostar posted its first net profit, having made a loss of £925m in 1995.
+In 2005, Eurotunnel was described as being in a serious situation.
 In 2013, operating profits rose 4 percent from 2012, to £54 million.
+Getlink (the operator of the Channel Tunnel) suggested Brexit uncertainty led to a €18m hit in 2019 and their revenues remained almost unchanged compared to 2018, at €1.09bn.
+In 2020, at the height of the COVID-19 pandemic, turnover fell 24% to €815.9m.
+Getlink achieved group revenue of €1,614 million and a net profit of €317 million in 2024, a 5% decrease compared to 2023.

 Security

-There is a need for full passport controls, since this is the border between the Schengen Area and the Common Travel Area.
-There are juxtaposed controls, meaning that passports are checked before boarding first by officials belonging to departing country and then officials of the destination country.
-These are placed only at the main Eurostar stations: French officials operate at London St Pancras, Ebbsfleet International and Ashford International, while British officials operate at Calais-Fréthun, Lille-Europe, Marne-la-Vallée–Chessy, Brussels-South and Paris-Gare du Nord.
-There are security checks before boarding as well.
+There is a need for full passport controls, as the tunnel acts as a border between the Schengen Area and the Common Travel Area.
+There are juxtaposed controls, meaning that passports are checked before boarding by officials of the departing country and by officials of the destination country.
+These control points are only at the main Eurostar stations: French officials operate at London St Pancras, while British officials operate at Lille-Europe, Brussels-South, Paris-Gare du Nord, Rotterdam CS, and Amsterdam CS.
+During the winter ski season, they also operate at Gare de Bourg-Saint-Maurice and Moûtiers-Salins-Brides-les-Bains.
+Eurostar passengers pass through airport-style security screening.
 For the shuttle road-vehicle trains, there are juxtaposed passport controls before boarding the trains.

-For Eurostar trains travelling from places south of Paris, there is no passport and security check before departure, and those trains must stop in Lille at least 30 minutes to allow all passengers to be checked.
-No checks are done on board.
+When Eurostar trains ran south of Paris, there were no passport and security checks before departure, and those trains had to stop in Lille for at least 30 minutes to allow all passengers to be checked.
+No checks are performed on board.
 There have been plans for services from Amsterdam, Frankfurt and Cologne to London, but a major reason to cancel them was the need for a stop in Lille.
-A direct service from London to Amsterdam started on 4 April 2018; following the building of check-in terminals at Amsterdam and Rotterdam and intergovernmental agreement, a direct service from the two Dutch cities to London started on 30 April 2020.
+Direct service from London to Amsterdam started on 4 April 2018; following the building of check-in terminals at Amsterdam and Rotterdam and an intergovernmental agreement, a direct service from the two Dutch cities to London started on 30 April 2020.